mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 #### Return Type (findUnique)

-A JSON object representing the specific record that matches the filter or `undefined` when the record was not found.
+A JSON object representing the REST [Document](#rest-document) that matches the filter or `undefined` when the document was not found.

 #### Reference (findUnique)